Dusty plasma

 Dusty plasmas are interesting because the presence of particles significantly alters the charged particle equilibrium leading to different phenomena.
 It is a field of current research.
-Electrostatic coupling between the grains can vary over a wide range so that the states of the dusty plasma can change from weakly coupled (gaseous) to crystalline.
+Electrostatic coupling between the grains can vary over a wide range so that the states of the dusty plasma can change from weakly coupled (gaseous) to crystalline, forming so-called plasma crystals.
 Such plasmas are of interest as a non-Hamiltonian system of interacting particles and as a means to study generic fundamental physics of self-organization, pattern formation, phase transitions, and scaling.

 Characteristics

 The temperature of dust in a plasma may be quite different from its environment.
 For example:

 The electric potential of dust particles is typically 1–10 V (positive or negative).
 The potential is usually negative because the electrons are more mobile than the ions.
 The physics is essentially that of a Langmuir probe that draws no net current, including formation of a Debye sheath with a thickness of a few times the Debye length.
 If the electrons charging the dust grains are relativistic, then the dust may charge to several kilovolts.
 Field electron emission, which tends to reduce the negative potential, can be important due to the small size of the particles.
 The photoelectric effect and the impact of positive ions may actually result in a positive potential of the dust particles.